Citronite/PieBot/README.md

 # PieBot

-A Trading Card Game bot for Discord.
+An in-development rpg/tcg bot for Discord.

 ### Developers: